christiancasey/Egyptian-Summer-2017/README.md

 # Introduction to Egyptian Hieroglyphs

 ## Description
-All materials involving the preparation and presentation of this year's course are provided for use by other students and teachers.
+All materials involved in the preparation and presentation of this year's course are provided for use by other students and teachers.
 Feel free to [contact me](mailto:christian_casey@brown.edu) with issues or questions.

 ## Copyright
 Excluding book excerpts, all material on this site is licensed under a